spacetelescope/jwst/docs/jwst/adaptive_trace_model/main.rst

 into the spline model accounts for any local structures that are not well modeled by the spline profile.

+Note that the interpolation process may provide output values for some pixels corresponding to data with NaN values in the input.
+If the region is modeled by a valid spline interpolation, the missing values over the compact source are extrapolated and replaced with real values from the spline model plus residual flux.
+These values will be marked in the DQ plane with a FLUX_ESTIMATED flag (see below).

 Optionally, if the ``psf_optimal`` step parameter is set to True, fit threshold and slope limits are ignored, so that spline models are created and used for all pixels, and the residual image is not added into the oversampled flux.
 This option is only appropriate for simple, isolated